Developing OPC UA applications in Android Studio

 The UI and the application logic are now defined, so it is time to bind them together, as mentioned before.
 In MainActivity, the findViewById method returns the button and the text view instances using the previously defined IDs.
 Using a click listener, clicking the button creates the AsyncTask and executes it.
 When the doInBackground method returns the current time read from the server (or an error message if an exception is caught), onPostExecute method sets the result of the background computation to the text view, and the result can be seen in the UI.

-This tutorial showed merely the basics you need to know to start developing your OPC UA applications using Prosys OPC UA Java SDK in Android Studio.
+This tutorial showed merely the basics you need to know to start developing your OPC UA applications using Prosys OPC UA SDK for Java in Android Studio.
 To further develop your OPC UA application, check out the tutorials to get deeper knowledge of the use of the SDK as well as the Android API guides to learn more about how to use this application framework to build your app.